On the immersion classes of nearby Lagrangians: Viterbo's transfer map on spectra

-Since the virtual bundle $TN-TL+\eta$ may not be representable on all of $\loops L$ as a difference of finite dimensional bundles, we have to use the following procedure to define a Thom spectrum like the target: given a virtual bundle $V$ over a space $X$, pick an ascending filtration of $X$
+Since the virtual bundle $TN-TL+\eta$ may not be representable on all of $\loops L$ as a difference of finite dimensional bundles, we have to use the following procedure to define the Thom spectrum: given a virtual bundle $V$ over a space $X$, pick an ascending filtration of $X$

 where each $K_i$ has the homotopy type of a finite CW complex, then realize the Thom spectrum as described in the introduction (using the virtual bundle $V$) on each of these, and then take the limit in the category of spectra using the inclusions.